programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

            y = "Average of engagements counts") + scale_x_discrete(labels=c("FALSE" = "Not Verified", "TRUE" = "Verified"))

 The visualisation looks a lot like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction.
+The graph illustrates that tweets from verified accounts gets more attention than tweets from non-verified accounts.

 {% include figure.html filename="scalable-reading-of-structured-data-3.png" caption="Means of different interaction count dispersed on verified status in the period from 4 December 2021 until 13 December 2021.
 The total number of tweets was 2435." %}

 # Step 3: Reproducible and Systematic Selection of datapoints for Close Reading

 One of the great advantages of combining close and distant reading is the possibility for making a systematic and reproducible selection of datapoints for close reading.
 When you have explored your dataset using two different methods of distant reading in Steps 1 and 2, you can use these insights to systematically select specific datapoints for a closer reading.
 A close reading will enable you to explore interesting trends in your data, and further unpack chosen phenomena to investigate in depth.

 How many datapoints you choose to close-read will depend on what phenomena you are researching, how much time you have, and how complex the data is.
 For instance, analysing individual artworks might be more time-consuming than reading individual tweets but, of course, this will vary according to your purpose.
 It is, therefore, important that you are systematic in your selection of datapoints to ensure compliance with your research questions.
 In our case, we wanted to know more about how the most liked tweets represented *Sesame Street*: how did they talk about the show and its history?, did the tweets link to other media?, and how was the show represented visually (by pictures, links to videos, memes, etc.)?
 Considering the interesting relationship we observed between the low-representation, but high-interaction tweets from verified accounts, we wanted to do a close reading of the 20 most-liked tweets overall (verified and non-verified), and also of the 20 most-liked tweets posted by non-verified accounts only &mdash; to see if these were different in the way they talked about the show and its history.
 We chose the top 20 because this seemed like a manageable task within the time we had at our disposal.

 If you were working on data from the National Gallery, you might want to select the top 5 or 10 most often displayed or most frequently borrowed artworks by Danish and international artists.
 This would enable you to investigate their differences or commonalities and lead you onwards to a close reading of particular artists, type of artwork, motive, content, size, a period in art history, etc.

 ## Example of reproducible and systematic selection for close reading: Twitter data

 In this example we are interested in selecting the top 20 most liked tweets overall.
 We can predict that many of these tweets are likely to be posted by verified accounts, but we will also need to select the top 20 most liked tweets from non-verified accounts to be able to compare and contrast the two categories.

 To examine original tweets only, start by filtering out all the tweets that are "retweets."

 At the top right corner of R Studio's interface, you will find your R "Global Environment" containing the dataframe *sesamestreet\_data*.
 By clicking the dataframe, you will be able to view the rows and columns containing your Twitter data.
 Looking to the column "is\_retweet", you will see that this column indicates whether a tweet is a retweet by the values TRUE or FALSE.

-Going back to your R Markdown (which is the document you are writing your code and text in) you are now able to use the `filter` function to keep original tweets only (i.e., keep rows where the retweet value is FALSE).
+Going back to your R Code after closing the dataframe view you are now able to use the `filter` function to keep original tweets only (i.e., keep rows where the retweet value is FALSE).
 R-markdown is a fileformat which supports R code and text.
 You then arrange the remaining tweets according to the number of 'likes' each has received.
 This number is found in the "favorite\_count" column.

 Both the `filter` function and the `arrange` function come from the dplyr package which is part of tidyverse.

     sesamestreet_data %>%
       filter(is_retweet == FALSE) %>%
       arrange(desc(favorite_count))

 (Output removed because of privacy reasons)

 As you can see in the Global Environment, the data *sesamestreet\_data* comprises a total of 2435 observations (the number will vary depending on when you collected your data).
 By running the code above, you will be able to calculate how many original tweets your dataset contains.
 The figure will be given in your returned dataframe.
 Our example data included 852 original tweets, but remember yours will vary.